lkykor77/Botium_Toys_Internal_Security_Audit/README.md

 The goals for Botium Toys’ internal IT audit :
 - Assess exisitng assets
 - Complete the controls and compliance checklist to determine the best practices that need to be implemented to improve Botium Toys' security posture
+-    Assess controls
+-    Correct compliance issues
+-    Identify any security gaps or weaknesses within an organization

 Existing assets :
 - On-premises equipment for in-office business needs